 The most important thing you can do for your camera is to take care of it well.
 If you look after your camera properly, it will reward you with a long life.
 A lot of people know how to take pictures, but not everyone knows how to extend the life of their camera through proper care.
 If you want to get the most out of your camera—better performance and more enjoyment—then you’ll take care to make sure you follow these tips.
 Here are the most important aspects of taking care of your camera.

-You need special equipment to clean your camera’s LCD screen and camera lens.
+You need special equipment for taking care of your camera the right way.
+The same goes for cleaning your camera’s LCD screen and camera lens.
 Don’t even think about being cheap and taking the easy route by using glass-cleaning products like Windex on the lens of your camera!
 You’ll just destroy the lens’ anti-glare coating.

 Instead, head to your nearest camera store and buy a special cleaning kit that includes liquid solutions, microfiber cloths and brushes that have been specially designed to clean your camera lens.
 Your camera will thank you for it.

 Got fingerprints or unsightly smudges on your LCD screen?
 Just use the microfiber cloth to get rid of them.
 Stubborn smudges?
 You’ll need to do something extra like buying commercial LCD screen cleaners.

 While you’re cleaning your lens and LCD screen, you may as well clean the sensor.
 To get rid of the dirt and dust on the sensor, buy some cleaning solutions and special flat swabs.

 Never Leave Your Batteries in Your Camera for Too Long